paralepsis/models/d-bot/src/filament-out/prusa-sensor/README.txt

+I wanted a filament out sensor that I thought would be reliable and easy to build from available parts.
+I didn't want the fancy features available in many such sensors because I didn't want to deal with configuration parameters, and simple versions that use just a switch didn't seem that robust, at least the ones I found.

 This is an IR filament sensor derived from the Prusa MK3S IR Filament Sensor, which relies on a sort of "beam cutter" approach that only catches filament out but ought to be quite reliable: